 Many claim to be concerned about D6 and ensuring my neighbors have representation, but have never spent any time getting to know D6 themselves.
 I’d like to invite you to come canvass with us to meet our community, our neighbors, and hear for yourself what my neighbors’ concerns are, and what they want in their next councilmember.

 Now, my opponent admitted he became a Democrat in 2020 after voting as an Independent throughout his adulthood.
-It’s okay to be an No Party Preference or Decline-to-State voter, but he became a Democrat specifically to run for this seat.
-That’s not leadership, that’s opportunism – and our neighbors know it.
+It’s fine if you want to be a no party preference or decline-to-state voter.

 My neighbors and I in D6 take these things seriously.
 I hope you do too.